Dynamical Landscape and Multistability of a Climate Model: Conclusions

 \section{Conclusions}

-Achieving a deeper understanding of the nature of the Earth's tipping points is one of the key contemporary challenges because it is essential for better framing the co-evolution of climatic conditions and of the biosphere throughout the Earth's history, and, in the present context, for better constraining the current planetary boundaries through a careful examination of the safe operating space for Humanity \cite{Rockstr2009}.
-Indeed, the most dangerous and harder-to-predict manifestations of the current climate \textit{crisis} are associated with rapid and possibly irreversible changes in the tipping elements of the planet.
-This endeavour has, on top of enormous societal and environmental implications, great scientific relevance \textit{per se} and can be framed as the investigation of multistability for an extremely complex system like our planet.
+Achieving a deeper understanding of the nature of the Earth's multistability and related tipping points is one of the key contemporary challenges because it is essential for better framing the co-evolution of climatic conditions and of the biosphere throughout the Earth's history, and, in the present context, for better constraining the current planetary boundaries through a careful examination of the safe operating space for Humanity \cite{Rockstr2009}.

-The framework we propose for investigating the multistability of the Earth system has similarities at formal level with proposals done in the context of evolutionary biology and boils down to a generalization of the classical and powerful idea of a stochastic dynamical system living in an energy landscape.
-The quasipotential is the function taking the role of the free energy in a more general context that include the case of nonequilibrium conditions.
-Local minima in the quasipotential describe competing metastable states, and are separated by local maxima and saddles -- M states -- that define possible gateways for transitions.

-Such minima are arranged hierarchically and appear at multiple scales: large scale, deep local minima of the quasipotential landscape contain, if one looks carefully, many smaller-scale local minima, maxima, and saddles.
-We propose that this is a fundamental mathematical structure linking the global multistability of the climate system with the geographically localized tipping elements and the so-called cascading tipping points, and might be useful for understanding the associated multiscale hysteretic behaviour of the climate system when parameters are suitably modulated.

-We foresee the possibility of interpreting and analysing the climate variability on ultralong, paleoclimatic time scales as itinerancy between possibly many competing metastable states, with proximity to M states defining times when the climate experienced sudden climatic shifts.
-Some metastable states may be too shallow to be practically relevant compared to the intensity of the acting stochastic and/or deterministic forcing.
-Other metastable states might be just very far in the phase space and have never or will very likely never be visited.
-Transitions between metastables states might be facilitated by mechanisms like stochastic resonance \cite{Gammaitoni1998}, which has been recently reframed according to the formalism adopted here for treating nonequilibrium systems \cite{Lucarini2019SR}.
-Indeed, stochastic resonance is thought to act in the climate system at different spatial and temporal scales, ranging from ultralong \cite{Benzi1981,Nicolis1982,Ditlevsen2010}, to intermediate \cite{Alley2001,Ganopolski2002,VelezBelchi2001,Lucarini2012}, to short ones \cite{Han2014,ZhengLin2014,Wang2016}.